Updated June 11, 2026

-Twitter is for politicians, musicians, comedians, but authors?
-Authors are best at writing novels, not 280-character tweets.
-Still, hundreds of writers have used Twitter successfully master social media marketing: Augusten Burroughs has over 40K followers on Twitter; Jackie Collins over 170K; Joyce Carol Oates has over 200K; George R.R.
-Martin has over 1 million; Stephen King has over 5 million; Paulo Coelho has over 15 million.
-These writers aren’t just popular on social media because they have popular books—they’re popular because they’re actually saying things on Twitter that people are responding to.
-Here are seven tips to help break down Twitter for authors and make sure you are tweeting like a bestselling author!
+X is for politicians, celebrities, musicians, and comedians.
+Still, hundreds of writers have used the platform to successfully master social media marketing: Stephen King has 6.8 million; George R.R.
+Martin has over 1.4 million; Malcolm Gladwell has more than 650K; and Colleen Hoover has more than 160K.
+These writers aren’t just popular on social media because they have popular books—they’re popular because they’re actually saying things on X that people are responding to.
+Here are seven tips to help break down X for authors and make sure you are posting like a bestselling author.

 You Are More Than Your Book